Information for Participants

 Confidentiality

 All information that could be traced to you will be kept strictly confidential.
 We will use a study code number rather than your name or any identifying information to label your completed questionnaire, water, saliva and blood samples.
 This information will be stored on secure computer servers and in locked cabinets in the lead investigator’s office, and will only be accessed by authorized personnel during the study and for two years after the study is completed.
-The results of this study may be used for teaching, research published in scientific journals or presented at scientific meetings, but never in a way that could identify you.
-We will never share any of your individual results or personal information with anyone.
-Your biological samples will be used only by researchers associated with this project.

 Opportunity to Ask Questions